thanassisKalv/protein-gotchi/README.md

 ***
-The code of original game from JValen https://github.com/jvalen/virtualJCare
+Little Yammy needs some help with his meals.
+His mother knows about his habits and throws some advices from time to time

+Explore the rooms and choose some nice and healthy ingredients for Yammy's meals
 ***

 ============

-Little Sammy needs some help with his meals.
-His mother knows about his habits and throws some advices from time to time

-Explore the rooms and choose some nice and healthy ingredients for Sammy's meals
+Credis to Jvalen for the code of the original game https://github.com/jvalen/virtualJCare

 ### Credits